Spooky fact: many countries don’t celebrate the version of Halloween popularized by North American commercialism.

-In the US and Canada, Halloween ignites visions of orange pumpkins whose eyes flicker and glow from the candle inside their empty carcasses.
-Of dancing skeletons, of bobbing for apples, of haunted houses, of grown-ups dressed up in gory costumes with fake blood dripping down their vampire teeth.
+In the US and Canada, Halloween ignites visions of orange pumpkins whose eyes flicker and glow from the candle inside their empty carcasses, dancing skeletons, bobbing for apples, haunted houses, and grown-ups dressed up in gory costumes with fake blood dripping down their vampire teeth.

 Name: Dia de los Muertos

 Day: October 31 – November 2

 What: A day to celebrate, remember, and prepare special food in honor of those who have departed

 Dia de los Muertos (which translates to “Day of the Dead”) is a three-day festival which, although is celebrated in Latin America and Spain, is most strongly associated with Mexico, where the tradition originated.